Frequently Asked Questions About Online Mental Support

 First, I will contact you at the appointed time.
 You decide the course our chat takes and what we talk about.
 You may want to jump right into the problem you're facing or take your time to get there.
-It's important for you to choose the pace for our telephone therapy session or mental help online chat that makes you most comfortable.
+Either way, it's important for you to choose the pace for our telephone therapy session or mental help online chat that makes you most comfortable.

 The session may end with you receiving a plan of action or some new techniques to try.
 I may recommend follow-up mental support chat or phone sessions to you.
 Be sure to apply techniques we uncover to make positive changes in your daily life.

 Are you available on weekends and evenings?

-Consulting sessions can be tailored to your schedule.
-I am available 10: a.m. to 6: p.m.
-PST, Tuesday thru Saturday.
-Later availability is also an option if your schedule needs require it.
+Online mental support consulting sessions can be tailored to your schedule.
+In general, I am available 10 a.m. to 6 p.m.
+PST, Tuesday through Saturday.
+Also, later availability is an option if your schedule needs require it.

 What sort of commitment is required?

 No ongoing commitment is required.
 You can purchase and schedule one session at a time or book multiple appointments... it's up to you.
 All mental support chat or phone sessions are 1 hour long.
 Session billing is based on a 50-minute hour.

-You pay by credit card, debit card, or PayPal balance via PayPal.com.
+You pay for online consulting sessions by credit card, debit card, or PayPal balance via PayPal.com.
 Pay online here.